-When, aged thirteen, my best friend died of complications from sickle cell disease, her parents could not attend her funeral, or find out where she was buried.
-My mom explained to me that in the Yoruba culture, because parents are not expected to survive their children, it is considered an abomination for a parent to know where their child is buried.
-So, the young adults in the extended family attended the burial, and the older people stayed at home with the parents to console them.
+When, aged thirteen, my best friend died of complications from sickle cell disease, her parents could not attend her funeral or find out where she was buried.
+My mom explained to me that in the Yoruba culture because parents are not expected to survive their children, it is considered an abomination for a parent to know where their child is buried.
+So, the young adults in the extended family attended the burial, and the older people stayed at home with their parents to console them.
 My grieving eleven-year-old mind interpreted the custom to mean “the death of a child is an abomination.”

-The thought stayed with me throughout my time in medical school and internship in Lagos where we lost several children to illnesses even as we worked hard to save the lives of many.
-It stayed through my pediatrics residency in Brooklyn, and pediatric critical care medicine fellowship in Boston as I learned to use every available knowledge, skill, and technology to prevent most deaths while caring for critically ill children in intensive care units.
+The thought stayed with me throughout my time in medical school and internship in Lagos, where we lost several children to illnesses even as we worked hard to save the lives of many.
+It stayed through my pediatrics residency in Brooklyn and pediatric critical care medicine fellowship in Boston as I learned to use every available knowledge, skill, and technology to prevent most deaths while caring for critically ill children in intensive care units.
 The belief that the death of a child is an abomination motivated me through long hours at patients’ bedsides during my years working as an attending pediatric intensive care physician in Camden.
 There, children came in with untold injuries and severe illnesses.
-Eventually, in the fall of 2014, I moved home to Lagos to be with family, and to join the efforts of people working to stem the tide of childhood deaths in Nigeria.
+Eventually, in the fall of 2014, I moved home to Lagos to be with family and to join the efforts of people working to stem the tide of childhood deaths in Nigeria.

 Every hour in Nigeria, a hundred children die before their fifth birthday.
 Second only to India in the number of our dying children, one of every eight under-five children who die in the world today is Nigerian.
 These children mostly die of treatable, vaccine-preventable illnesses which are complicated by malnutrition.
 There are no accounts of the vast numbers of children who die between the age of five and adulthood.
 There are no pediatric intensive care units in Nigeria, and there are no pediatric ICU training programs or fellowships either.
 When I went around the hospitals introducing myself and describing my qualifications, no one knew of any other pediatric intensivists in the country.
-In a nation where more than 60 percent of citizens live on less than a dollar a day and most healthcare expenditure is out of pocket, few families could afford to pay for pediatric intensive care services if their children needed it.
+In a nation where more than 60 percent of citizens live on less than a dollar a day, and most health care expenditure is out of pocket, few families could afford to pay for pediatric intensive care services if their children needed them.

-Every year, an estimated 85,000 children are born with congenital heart defects in Nigeria, all are currently referred out of the country for surgeries to fix their hearts.
+Every year, an estimated 85,000 children are born with congenital heart defects in Nigeria, and all are currently referred out of the country for surgeries to fix their hearts.
 Nigeria does not train doctors in cardiac surgery or routinely do cardiac surgeries.
 Pediatric cardiac surgery in Nigeria happens sporadically, most often done by international teams volunteering on medical missions.
-Children whose families cannot afford the immense cost of cardiac surgery abroad either die early in childhood, or struggle with poor health, unable to live to their full potential.
+Children whose families cannot afford the immense cost of cardiac surgery abroad either die early in childhood or struggle with poor health, unable to live to their full potential.
 In 2015, I estimate that fewer than sixty children with congenital heart disease had their surgeries done at different hospitals within the country — it doesn’t come close to meeting the need.